Useful links

 The links below are for sites that may be of interest to visitors to our website.
-It is not, and is not intended to be, an exhaustive list of the various attractions and places of interest in Shrewsbury
+It is not, and is not intended to be, an exhaustive list of the various attractions and places of interest in Shrewsbury.

 The 1403 Farm Shop and Cafe is close the battlefield; it also offers an exhibition (free) that is related to the Battle of Shrewsbury